Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ➡️ **Credential Provider**

-### Question #52
+### Question #29

 You use Azure Pipelines to manage project builds and deployments.

-You plan to use Azure Pipelines for Microsoft Teams to notify the legal team when a new build is ready for release.
+You plan to use Azure Pipelines for **Microsoft Teams to notify the legal team when a new build is ready for release.**

 You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
 What should you turn on?

 A. Third-party application access via OAuth